coder/docs/guides/tls-certificates/route53.md

 You should also:

 - Be a cluster admin
-- Have access to your DNS provider.
+- Have access to your DNS provider
 - Have an AWS account so that you can access
   [Route 53](https://aws.amazon.com/route53/) and
   [IAM](https://aws.amazon.com/iam/)